Pascal-Institute/kokonut/README.md

 ### Abstract

-- Inherit abstract of version 3
+#### Patial Inherit abstract of version 3

+Added :

+Modified :

+- Duty : The minor number of kokonut framework is same to kokonut protocol version (for example kokonut:1.3.0 framework uses kokonut protocol version 3)

 #### Genesis Block

 - miner is "0000000000000000000000000000000000000000000000000000000000000000"